incrediblezayed/file_saver/README.md

 <true/>
 ```

-*You can find these files in project_folder/macos/Runner/*
+*You can find these files in the project_folder/macos/Runner/ directory.*

 #### And You're done